3dlg-hcvc/s2o/README.md

 Data and checkpoints can be found on [HuggingFace](https://huggingface.co/datasets/3dlg-hcvc/s2o).

 Please request access.
-After you are approved, you download the data with git lfs
+After you are approved, you can download the data with git lfs.
 ```
 git lfs install
 git clone git@hf.co:datasets/3dlg-hcvc/s2o